voidlizard/fixme/README.md

 ```

-This is an utility than scans git repository for TODO/FIXME entries
+This is an utility that scans git repository for TODO/FIXME entries
 with a specific format (TBD), and represents them as 'issues/tickes'
 in typical bug trackers.